 \subsection{Time profiles of group-specific unobserved heterogeneity}

 We next address the question of the optimal number of groups.
-First, we descriptively show how individuals are assigned to groups for an increasing number of groups.
-Second, we compute the BIC with two different penalty terms and discuss coefficient behaviors for different number of groups.
+First, we describe how individuals are assigned to groups for an increasing number of groups.
+Second, we compute the BIC with two different penalties and discuss coefficient behaviors for different number of groups.
 Finally, we present the estimated profiles of unobserved heterogeneity.

-Figure \ref{fig:bubble} shows how the GFE assigns women to groups for $G=1,2,3,4,5$.
+Figure \ref{fig:bubble} shows how the GFE estimator assigns women to groups for $G=1,2,3,4,5$.
 White bars are nodes and correspond to group $g$ for each $G$.
-The gray-shaded connections illustrate the flows of women from one group to another group when $G$ is increased. $G=1$ is the situation without group-specific unobserved heterogeneity, i.e. all women are on individual time-constant trajectories.
-For $G=2$, the majority of women (93.9\%) are assigned to group $g1$, while a bit more than 6\% of women are assigned to group $g2$.
-Increasing $G$ to three, only results in a split of group $g2$ into two subgroups denoted by $g2$ and $g3$.
-The GFE does not reassign any women from group $g1$.
-For $G=4$, a new group $g4$ is formed which consists mainly of women who have formerly been in group $g2$.
-A small fraction of women (42 women) is reassigned from $g1$ to the new group $g4$.
+The gray-shaded connections illustrate the flow of women from one group to another when $G$ increases.
+We start with $G=1$ without grouped unobserved heterogeneity and all women being on individual time-constant trajectories.
+For $G=2$, the majority of women (93.9\%) are assigned to group $g1$, while 6.1\% are assigned to group $g2$.
+Setting $G=3$ results in a split of group $g2$ into the two subgroups $g2$ and $g3$.
+Nothing changes in group $g1$.
+For $G=4$, a new group $g4$ is formed mostly comprising former members of $g2$.
+A few women are reassigned from $g1$ to the new group $g4$.
 For $G=5$, the group assignment becomes rather chaotic.
-Women from former groups $g2$, $g3$, and $g4$ are now assigned back to group $g1$.
-Moreover, women that formerly were in different groups for $G=4$ now rejoin the same group, and women from the group $g1$ are now assigned to groups $g2$--$g5$.
-This movement pattern indicates that for $G=5$ groups cannot be well-separated anymore which is one of the assumptions on the GFE estimator (see \cite{bonhomme2015grouped}, and Figure \ref{fig:sim_profile} in Appendix \ref{app_sim}).
-We, therefore, conclude that the GFE estimator cannot deal with more than four groups in our application.
+Former members of groups $g2$, $g3$, and $g4$ are assigned back to group $g1$; former members of different groups in $G=4$ are now grouped together; and women from $g1$ are now assigned to groups $g2$--$g5$.
+This movement pattern indicates that groups are not well-separated anymore for $G=5$ which is an assumption of the GFE estimator (see \cite{bonhomme2015grouped}, and Figure \ref{fig:sim_profile} in Appendix \ref{app_sim}).
+We thus conclude that the GFE estimator cannot deal with more than four groups in our application.